 In The Beginning…

 Sonic Tonic was born on March 1st, 2015.
 Andrew Paffendorf, Rudy Manahan and Eyal Wigdor got together in Mira Mesa on a beautiful Sunday morning with the goal of completing nine cover songs that day and seeing if there was enough chemistry there to warrant moving forward with a full band project.
 Hits and misses had plagued us for close to three years at that point and we wanted the vision we had to work out this time.
 What was that vision?
-Play an eclectic mix of songs that were not only popular, but we wanted to include some B-Side material and deep cuts as well.
-If that wasn’t enough, the band wanted to inject some humor into their sets to surprise the crowd.
+Play an eclectic mix of songs that included popular favorites, included some B-Side material and deep cuts as well.
+If that wasn’t enough, we wanted to inject some humor into our sets to surprise the crowd.
 The original nine were as follows:

 Fortunate Son - CCR